The Crowdstorm buyers' guide to memory cards

 - CF card (compact flash.
-Very high storage capacity and processing time, but only usable in a small number of high tier devices)
+Very high storage capacity (up to 256GB) and processing time, but only usable in a small number of high tier devices)

-- MicroSD card (smaller version of an SD card that store up to 2GB of data and are common memory cards for phones)
+- MicroSD card (smaller version of an SD card that store up to 512GB of data and are common memory cards for phones)

-- MicroSDHC card (smaller version of an SDHC card, storing up to 32GB of data)
+- MicroSDHC card (smaller version of an SDHC card, storing up to 256GB of data)

 - MSPD card (memory stick pro duo: proprietary to Sony, but most of its devices are now compatible with SD cards too)

 - SD card (secure digital.
 The old gold standard in memory cards, these will store anywhere up to 2GB of data depending on which you purchase)

 - SDHC card (secure digital, high capacity.
 These go from 32-64GB capacity, taking over where CD cards left off, and are the most common memory cards for cameras.
 But check your device recognises this technology before you invest)

 - SDXC card (secure digital, 'xtra' capacity – now the top-end SD card.
 A huge step up in capacity and transfer speed, with storage as high as 2TB.
 But check your device recognises this new technology before you invest)